ppi/docs/en/book/services.rst

 Services
 ========

-Each of your features (modules) wants to be self-containers, isolated and in control of its own destiny.
-To keep such separation is a good thing (Separation of Responsibility prinicpal).
-Once you've got that nailed then you want to begin exposing information out of our feature.
+Each of your features (modules) wants to be self-contained, isolated and in control of its own destiny.
+To keep such separation is a good thing (Separation of Responsibility principal).
+Once you've got that nailed then you want to begin exposing information out of your module.
 A popular architectural pattern is Service Oriented Architecture (SOA).

 Services in PPI have names that you define.
-This can be something simple like ``cache`` or more complicated like ``cache.driver`` or it's even somewhat popular to use the Fully Qualified Class Name (FQCN) as the name of the service like this: ``MyService::class``.
+This can be something simple like ``user.search`` or ``cache.driver`` or it's even somewhat popular to use the Fully Qualified Class Name (FQCN) as the name of the service like this: ``MyService::class``.
 With that in mind it's just a string and it's up to you what convention you use just make sure it's consistent.

 Defining the Service in our Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Services are defined by our module in its Module.php class.
-This is ofcource optional but if you want to begin doing services from your module then the method is ``getServiceConfig``.
-This will be called on all modules that have it upon ``boot()`` of PPI.
-Be sure not to do anything expensive here or make network connections as that'll slow down your boot process which should be almost instantaneous and non-blocking.
+This is of course optional for your module but if you want to begin doing services then the method is ``getServiceConfig``.
+This will be called on all modules upon ``boot()`` of PPI.
+Boot should be almost instantaneous and non-blocking, so be sure not to do anything expensive here such as make network connections, as that'll slow down your boot process.

 .. code-block:: php